tnetone1/aztec-validator-node/README.md

 ## 🚀 Quick Start

-Run the following commands in your terminal:
+Run the following commands one by one in your terminal:

 ```bash
 git clone https://github.com/tnetone1/aztec-validator-node.git